 We partner with independent producers who are interested in reading new voices.
 Although we have the occasional executive working at a bigger production company, we mainly focus on independent & up and coming producers who are more likely to engage with new writers.
 Ideally, we would love you to find a life-long producing partner, so that you can grow and develop your career together.

-We partner with independent producers who are looking for new voices.
-They all have solid credits under their belt, they have ongoing relationships with funding bodies such as the BFI, Film4, BBC Films, or they have gone through the best international talent schemes such as Berlinale Talents and BAFTA Crew x BFI Network.
+We select our producers carefully, picking up the ones who have a reasonable chance of success.
+All our partner producers have solid credits under their belt, or they have ongoing relationships with funding bodies such as the BFI, Film4, BBC Films, or they have gone through international talent schemes such as Berlinale Talents and BAFTA Connect.
 Several of them are working as executives at top production companies while developing a slate of their own projects as independent producers.

-Most of our producers are currently based in the UK, but many of them are accepting international projects.
+Please note most of our partner producers are currently based in the UK, but many of them are accepting international projects.
 We are working to expand our pool to other countries.

-Even when we publish a producer’s profile, please refrain from contacting them directly.
+Please refrain from contacting the producers below directly.
 They usually do not accept unsolicited submissions outside of our schemes.

 Amir Majlessi (UK)

 Amir is a young emerging Independent Producer.
 He has an interest in films about the human condition and dark genre films and has worked across fiction and non-fiction.
 Amir has worked in collaboration with commissioners such as Random Acts and Screen South.
 His work has been broadcast on Channel 4 and screened at the London Short Film Festival, Aesthetica and BFI Flare.